Dispersion Statistics on Productivity

 How does productivity vary by establishment?

-On September 25, 2019, the Bureau of Labor Statistics (BLS) and the U.S. Census Bureau released a new experimental data product, Dispersion Statistics on Productivity (DiSP).
-Full information is in the working paper, Dispersion in Dispersion: Measuring Establishment-Level Differences in Productivity.
+On September 28, 2021, the Bureau of Labor Statistics (BLS) and the U.S. Census Bureau updated an experimental data product, Dispersion Statistics on Productivity (DiSP).
+The first release of DiSP was in 2019.
+With this release, the DiSP covers all 86 4-digit 2012 NAICS industries for the years 1987 through 2018.
+Industry classifications now conform to the NAICS 2012 structure.
+Detailed information on the construction of this data product is available in the working paper, Dispersion in Dispersion: Measuring Establishment-Level Differences in Productivity.

-A peek at the underlying patterns of industry productivity
+A peek at the patterns underlying industry productivity

 Some industries have a wider spread than others between more productive establishments* and less productive establishments.
 This has important implications for how productivity (the ratio of outputs to inputs) changes in the industry as a whole over time.
 The official industry productivity statistics published by BLS are, after all, the weighted average productivity of all the establishments that make up the industry.

-For this initial release, DiSP provides statistics on establishment-level distributions of gross output per hour worked and multifactor productivity (gross output per combined input), for all 86 NAICS 4-digit manufacturing industries from 1997-2015.
+DiSP provides statistics on establishment-level distributions of gross output per hour worked and multifactor productivity (gross output per combined input).
 The primary data sources include microdata from the Census Bureau's Annual Survey of Manufactures (ASM), Census of Manufactures (CM), and Longitudinal Business Database (LBD).
-We also use industry-level data from BLS’s Current Population Survey (CPS).
+We also use industry-level data from the BLS Current Population Survey (CPS).
 To improve our understanding of productivity distributions within industries, DiSP introduces an array of summary statistics.
 These include standard deviations, interquartile ranges (comparing productivity at the 75th and 25th percentiles), and interdecile ranges (comparing productivity at the 90th and 10th percentiles) of the within-industry distributions of establishment-level productivity levels.
 All sample data are frequency weighted.
 Furthermore, the data set includes activity-weighted versions of these dispersion measures where the weights are based upon the denominator of the relevant productivity measure.
 As an example, for output per hour worked, the activity weights are defined by hours shares.

 BLS and the Census Bureau welcome feedback.
 In addition, restricted-use microdata sets are available for qualified researchers on approved projects in the Federal Statistical Research Data Center (FSRDC) network.

-Note: for measures of spatial variation in productivity, please see BLS’s new measures of state productivity.
+Note: for measures of spatial variation in productivity, please see BLS measures of state productivity.

-DiSP differs in substantial ways from other BLS series of labor productivity in NAICS 4-digit manufacturing industries.
+DiSP differs in substantial ways from other BLS series of labor productivity in 4-digit NAICS manufacturing industries.
 These diagrams summarize the basic differences in source data, methodology, and end product.
-For more information on differences in purpose and the comparability of results, please see How are these measures different than BLS’s other productivity statistics?
+For more information on differences in purpose and the comparability of results, please see How are these measures different from other BLS productivity statistics?

 Dispersion Statistics on Productivity

-For dispersion statistics, we calculate an establishment’s productivity, first, as revenues (adjusted for price change) per unit of input.
-The input unit could be hours worked (for gross output produced) or all factor input costs (in our multifactor productivity measures).
-We take natural logarithms of establishment productivity and subtract the average productivity of its 4-digit industry to get a roughly zero-centered normal distribution around the industry's average productivity.
+For dispersion statistics, we first calculate an establishment’s productivity as revenues (adjusted for price change) per unit of input.
+The input unit could be hours worked (for gross output productivity measures) or all factor input costs (in our multifactor productivity measures).
+We then take natural logarithms of establishment productivity and subtract the average productivity of its 4-digit industry to get a roughly zero-centered normal distribution around the industry's average productivity.

 (Note: the weighted mean productivity level of the industry could be higher or lower than that of the median establishment.)